riskportal/network-tutorial/docs/6_visualization.md

 ## plot_subcontour()

-Draw a KDE contour around a subset of nodes.
+Draw a contour around a subset of nodes.

 **Parameters:**

 - `nodes` (list): List of node IDs to include in the contour.
 - `levels` (int, optional): Number of contour levels.
-- `bandwidth` (float, optional): Bandwidth parameter for KDE.
+- `bandwidth` (float, optional): Bandwidth parameter for Kernel Density Estimation (KDE).
 - `grid_size` (int, optional): Resolution of the grid used for KDE.
 - `color` (str or tuple, optional): Color of the contour.
 - `linestyle` (str, optional): Matplotlib line style string.